Benefits and Risks

 Risks Associated with the Baclofen Pump

-It is important for you to keep your scheduled refill visits so you don’t run out of medication (intrathecal baclofen) and to understand the early symptoms of baclofen withdrawal.
-Some people are at more risk than others for baclofen withdrawal; consult with your doctor.
+It is important for you to keep your scheduled refill visits so you don’t run out of medication (baclofen) and to know the early symptoms of baclofen withdrawal.
+Some people are at more risk than others for baclofen withdrawal; speak with your doctor about this.

 Side effects associated with ITB Therapy (the baclofen pump) usually are temporary and can be managed by adjusting the dosage of intrathecal baclofen (the drug contained in the pump).